How to start a car with a flooded engine

 What are the signs of a flooded engine?

-Fortunately, it’s fairly easy to tell if your engine has been flooded.
-Here’s what to look out for:
+It's relatively easy to tell if your engine has been flooded.
+Here's what to look out for:

 A strong smell of petrol, usually near the exhaust